 - Reception staff sensitized to the reception of people with disabilities

 In addition to the reception

-For people with reduced mobility : The exhibition space is fully accessible and the house is partially accessible (accessible ground floor, threshold ramps).
-A document presents the 1st floor of the house.
-Some of the corridors in the house are narrow, and can cause traffic problems depending on the size of the wheelchair.
-It is recommended that you come accompanied due to the presence of irregular paving stones on the access paths.
+-Reservations are recommended for individuals.
+Ticket sales end 30 minutes before the memorial closes.
+Tickets are valid for the whole day. -Reservations required for groups. -Bookshop -Picnic allowed in the orchard.
+No catering on site.
+For people with reduced mobility: The exhibition area is fully accessible and the house is partially accessible (accessible ground floor, threshold ramps).
+A document presents the first floor of the house.
+Some of the corridors in the house are narrow and may cause problems of circulation depending on the size of the wheelchair.
+It is recommended to come accompanied because of the uneven paving stones on the access paths.
 The Maison d'Izieu team remains at the disposal of visitors.